 An application to court can be made in the following circumstances:

-•To obtain leave of court to extend the time to change an assessment beyond 18 months and up to seven years (s 111).
+• to obtain the court’s permission to extend the time to change an assessment beyond 18 months and up to seven years (s 111);

 You should get legal advice to make sure you have correctly applied to the court, within the time allowed.
 If your application is incorrect it may be dismissed and the court may order you to pay the legal costs of the other party.

-Parents are able to arrange private collection where payments – set by an order, assessment or agreement – are paid by one parent directly to the other parent.
-This may happen, for example, by making deposit payments into a parent’s bank account.
-It is prudent to have receipts or a record of payments made.
+Parents can arrange private collection where payments – set by an order, assessment or agreement – are paid by one parent directly to the other parent.
+It is wise to keep receipts or a record of payments.

 If private collection arrangements are not working, contact CS to take over the collection of child support payments (s 39 Collection Act) (also see “CS collect”).
 If you have concerns of violence or threats from the other party, contact CS and/or Centrelink.
 It may be recommended that your child support case be registered for collection with CS.
 You are also advised to register your case for collection with CS to avoid overpayment of the Family Tax Benefit (FTB).
 Centrelink will re-calculate your FTB for past years if the payer’s tax returns show income higher than the assessment as it is assumed that you are entitled to receive more child support.